New dipnet fishery opens on Susitna River

 Rutz says that since the fishery is new, it was started with a conservative approach, but depending on participation and how the season goes, he expects to see proposals to expand the fishery at the next board cycle.

-You can learn more about the regulations for this fishery on the ADF&G website.
+You can learn more about the regulations for this fishery on the